-- 1. Students are required to type up a written request for re-grading to be sent to the your assigned GSI.
-This request should include the following information: - Student Name and ID - Assignment in question - A written description, using complete sentences, outlining the suspected mis-grading.
+- 1. Students are required to type up a written request for re-grading.
+This request should including the following information: - · Student Name and ID - Assignment in question - A written description, using complete sentences, out-lining the suspected mis-grading.
 This includes a detailed description of what you have done and why you think it merits a re-grade. - 2.
-The GSI can reject re-grade requests that do not meet the above standards.
-Compliant requests will then be handled as follows: - Simple fixes such as addition errors will be rectified immediately. - More extensive requests will go to the appropriate GSI who will then consult with the Instructor with one of two outcomes: 1) a complete re-grade of the entire assignment or 2) rejection of the appeal.
+Re-grade request along with the original assignment/exam should first be emailed to the Instructor for consideration.
+At this point the Instructor can reject re-grade requests that do not meet the above standards.
+Compliant requests will then be handled as follows: - Simple fixes such as addition errors will be rectified immediately. - More extensive requests will go to the appropriate grader or GSI who will then consult with the Instructor with one of two outcomes: 1) a complete re-grade of the entire assignment or 2) rejection of the appeal.
 Note that complete re-grading may uncover other errors that could lower or increase your grade further. - 3.
-The results of re-grading will be final and binding. - 4.
+The results of this re-grading will be final and binding. - 4.
 Attempts to "doctor" or manipulate assignments after grading to enhance scores will be dealt with under the auspices of the Academic Code of Conduct.